Paris by Night 89

 Paris By Night 89: In Korea is a Paris By Night program that was filmed at the Olympic Fencing Gymnasium (now SK Olympic Handball Gymnasium) at the Olympic Park in Seoul, South Korea on Sunday, July 1, 2007.
 It is Thúy Nga's first venture into Asia to tape a Paris By Night program.
-Thúy Nga chose to tape at South Korea, rather than any other country in Asia simply because of the popularity of Korean actors and singers to the Vietnamese community.
+Thúy Nga chose to tape at South Korea, rather than any other country in Asia, simply because of the popularity of Korean actors and singers to the Vietnamese community.
 The program is directed by a Korean director, Seounghyun Oh.
 It is Thúy Nga's fourth "Live" show.

 The venue, the Olympic Fencing Gymnasium (or the Olympic Fencing Stadium), is one of Thúy Nga's biggest stages to date.
-Seating about 6,350 people, the audience consists normally of native Vietnamese people who traveled directly from Thúy Nga's native country of Vietnam.
-The audience also consists of those who participated in Thúy Nga's first ever Summer Asia Tour, sponsored directly from Thúy Nga.
-The tour is about a week long, and includes seats to the taping of this show.
-The venue features two stages, and is one of Thúy Nga's biggest shows of this year.
+Seating about 6,350 people, the audience consists normally of native Vietnamese people who travelled directly from Thúy Nga's native country of Vietnam.
+The audience also includes those who participated in Thúy Nga's first-ever Summer Asia Tour, sponsored directly by Thúy Nga.
+The tour is about a week long and provides tickets to the taping of this show.
+The venue features two stages and is one of Thúy Nga's biggest shows of this year.

-The program also features models from both from Vietnam and South Korea actresses and models.
+The program also features models from both Vietnamese and South Korean actresses and models.
 At the end of the program, the DVD features the hosts, Nguyễn Ngọc Ngạn and Nguyễn Cao Kỳ Duyên, documenting Vietnamese refugee life in South Korea after the Fall of Saigon.